 A young carer is a person under 18 who regularly provides emotional and/or practical support and assistance for a family member who is disabled, physically or mentally unwell or who misuses substances.
-Support for Young Carers can b
+Support for Young Carers can be accessed by completing an EHA.